dropps07/Blockchain-DEX/README.md

 # Important discussions
 * Blockchain vs DAGs
 * Blockchain is very expensive whereas Directed acyclic graphs(DAGs) is faster and cheaper as well.
-But Blockchain Binance order is much realible when it comes to exchanging currency without any middleman i.e Banks
+Blockchain's Binance order is much realible when it comes to exchanging currency without any middleman i.e Banks

 # NOTICE
-* In the market, there are many authorities i.e solana which uses a different approch to perform swaps
+* In the market, there are many authorities i.e solana which uses a different approch to perform swaps.
 * its fine, people can have different algorithms to make swaps(exchange) BUT the one method which i'm implementing is real OG's of web3.